cschladetsch/Pyro/Readme.md

 Binary assemblies are built to `Bin` folder.

 Each project also copies its output assembly to the `Liminal/Assemblies` folder within the sample Unity3d project.

+## Applications
+There are three main applications that come with the *Pyro* suite:
+1. A command-line Repl interface.
+1. A Gui interface.
+1. A network generation tool for proxies and agents.

 ## Code Analysis